 At the same time, $z$ preserves important information regarding $x$.
 To show this, we train linear models to predict from $z$ each of the data features: interest rate (\feat{rate}), loan term (\feat{term}), debt to income ratio (\feat{dti}), negative public records (\feat{rec}), annual income (\feat{inc}), employment length (\feat{emp}).
 Results show that $z$ is highly informative of \feat{rate} ($R^2=0.79$) and \feat{term} ($0.57$), mildly informative of \feat{rec} ($-0.21$), \feat{inc} ($0.23$), and \feat{emp} ($0.13$), and has virtually no predictive power of \feat{dti} ($-0.03$).
 Further inspecting model coefficients reveals a complex pattern of how $z$ carries information regarding $x$ (see Appendix \ref{sec:avatarreps} for all coefficients).
-For example: trustworthiness plays an important part in predicting all features, whereas anger is virtually unused; happiness and sadness do not play opposite roles---happiness is significant in \feat{term}, while sadness is significant in \feat{rate}; and whereas \feat{emp} linked almost exclusively to age variation, \feat{inc} is expressed by over half of the facial dimensions.
+E.g.: trustworthiness plays an important part in predicting all features, whereas anger is virtually unused; happiness and sadness do not play opposite roles---happiness is significant in \feat{term}, while sadness is significant in \feat{rate}; and whereas \feat{emp} is linked almost exclusively to age variation, \feat{inc} is expressed by over half of the facial dimensions.

-\subsection{Incorporating side information}
+\subsection{Incorporating Side Information}

-As an additional demonstration of the unique capabilities of \mom\, we show that the framework can also learn representations that allow a decision maker to leverage side information that is unavailable to the machine.
-Referencing our earlier discussion of mTurk, we adopt simulation for this experiment because it is challenging for non-experts (like mTurkers) to outperform purely predictive advice and even with access to additional side information.
-Simulation also allows us to systematically vary the synthetic human model, and we consider four distinct models of decision making.
+To demonstrate additional capabilities of \mom\, we show that the framework can also learn representations that allow a decision maker to leverage side information that is unavailable to the machine.
+Access to side information is one advantage humans may have over machines, and our goal here is to show the potential of representations in eliciting decisions whose quality surpasses that attainable by machines alone.
+We adopt simulation for this experiment because it is challenging for non-experts (like mTurkers) to outperform purely predictive advice, even with access to additional side information.
+Simulation also allows us to systematically vary the synthetic human model, and we consider four distinct models of decision-making.